robenkleene/design-references/blender/blender-camera.md

 ## Positioning Tips

 The easiest way to position the camera is often to use `⇧backtick` to trigger walk mode and using `WASD` for movement, along with moving the mouse to turn.
-But when doing so, moving the mouse often moves unpredictably, when this happens, exiting walk mode with `↩` and then hitting `r r` to rotate the camera (assuming it's already selected), is a good work around to get
+But when doing so, moving the mouse often moves unpredictably, when this happens, exiting walk mode with `↩` and then hitting `r r` to rotate the camera (assuming it's already selected), is a good work around to get predictably camera movement.